osmcode/osmium-suite/make_releases.md

 ## Libosmium

+* [ ] Are there any changes which need to be backported to the stable 2.11 branch.
+If yes, do these backports and release the backport first.
 * [ ] Decide on new version number (see http://semver.org/).
 * [ ] Update version number in `CMakeLists.txt` (look for `LIBOSMIUM_VERSION_`)
       and `include/osmium/version.hpp`.